The Wolf Of Snow Hollow Trailer: Robert Forster’s Last Film Role And It’s Wolfy

 Movie Shows Robert Forster’s Last Film Role

 Robert Forster in Medium Cool, image via Paramount Pictures

 When actor Robert Forster died last year, he left behind an impressive list of performances.
 Hell, even his first film role was impressive–no uncredited bit parts or “Angry Man #4” roles for him.
 Instead, he appeared in Reflections in a Golden Eye, an adaptation of the Carson McCullers book.
 The legendary John Huston directed the film, which starred a couple of folks you might have heard of: Marlon Brando and Elizabeth Taylor.
 Forster would then go on to star in critically-acclaimed movies like The Stalking Moon and Medium Cool (my personal favorite), as well as movies like Alligator and The Delta Force.

 He stayed working through the 70s and 80s, but it wasn’t until his performance in the Quentin Tarantino film Jackie Brown that Forster became a hot property again.
 (Because I’m not your daddy, I choose not to make a “more than medium cool” joke here.)
-He continued to get steady work after that, but it was in much bigger-budget stuff, like Magic Mike and Breaking Bad.
+He continued to get steady work after that, but it was in much bigger-budget stuff, like Magic Mike and Breaking Bad (which also led to a spinoff movie called El Camino).
 In recent years, he also played Sheriff Frank Truman on Twin Peaks: The Return.
 (David Lynch wanted Forster to play original character Sheriff Harry S. Truman on the first run of the series, but the actor had to pass due to scheduling issues.)

 Unfortunately, though, Forster died of brain cancer last October.
 A few of his last performances were released posthumously and it looks like this one, as Sheriff Hadley, will be Forster’s last.